Telephone country and area codes

 Free call, toll free and premium rate numbers

 Australia uses the free call prefix of 18/1800 for calls from land line telephones.
 Free calls for mobiles to 18/1800 numbers are being introduced; your mobile telephone company can advise whether this change has been made.

 There are also 13/1300 numbers which are charged at the cost similar to a local call.
 Charges for calls to 13/1300 numbers from landline and mobile phones are different.
 Calls from mobile phones may incur a higher charge.

 Similarly, 190x is the prefix for premium rate services such as recorded information, competition lines, etc. These types of calls often have very high rates.

-All these types of telephone numbers are not accessible from outside Australia.
+These numbers don't work from outside Australia.
 See charges for calls to 13/1300 & 18/1800 numbers for more information.